The God Who Sees the Overlooked — Modern Paraphrase | fresh.bible

 "I have truly seen the One who watches over me."

 The spring where it happened was named Beer-lahai-roi — "the well of the Living One who sees me."
-It sits between Kadesh and Bered.
+It sits between Kadesh and .

-This is one of the most powerful moments in Genesis.
+This is the turn the whole chapter has been building toward.
 Hagar was invisible to everyone.
 Used by .
 Abandoned by .
 Alone in a desert.
 And she discovered something that changed everything: God saw her.
 Not in some abstract theological sense.
 He literally showed up, called her name, acknowledged her pain, and gave her a future.

 If you've ever felt invisible — overlooked at work, unseen in your family, carrying pain that nobody asks about — this moment is for you.
 The God of the Bible is not just the God of the main characters.
 He is the God who sees the Hagars.
 The people with no platform, no power, no voice.
 He finds them by wells in the wilderness and speaks their name.

-Hagar went back.
+went back.
 She had the baby.
-And named his son Ishmael — just as God had said. was eighty-six years old.
+And named his son Ishmael — just as God had said.
+Abram was eighty-six years old.

-Sometimes the most important thing in the Bible isn't what the main characters are doing.
+Sometimes an incredibly important thing in the Bible isn't what the main characters are doing.
 It's what God is doing with the person no one was watching.